zchee/golang-wiki/Modules.md

 * In contrast, when the `go` tool is operating in full module mode:
    * There are no exceptions to the rule "packages with different import paths are different packages" (including vendoring has been refined in full module mode to also adhere to this rule).
    * For example, if the `go` tool is in full module mode and `foo` is a v2+ module, then `import "foo"` is asking for a v1 version of `foo` vs. `import "foo/v2"` is asking for a v2 version of `foo`.

+### What happens if I create a go.mod but do not apply semver tags to my repository?

+[semver](https://semver.org) is a foundation of the modules system.
+While modules are encouraged to apply semver VCS tags such as `v1.2.3` in order to provide the best experience for consumers, semver VCS tags are not strictly required:

+1. Modules are required to follow the _semver specification_ in order for the `go` command to behave as documented.
+This includes following the semver specification regarding how and when breaking changes are allowed.

+2. Modules that do not have semver _VCS tags_ are recorded by consumers using a semver version in the form of a [pseudo-version](https://tip.golang.org/cmd/go/#hdr-Pseudo_versions).
+Typically this will be a v0 major version, unless the module author constructed a v2+ module following the ["Major Subdirectory"](https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher) approach.

+3. Therefore, modules that do not apply semver VCS tags and have not created a "Major Subdirectory" are effectively declaring themselves to be in the semver v0 major version series, and a module-based consumer will treat them as having a semver v0 major version.

 ### Can a module depend on a different version of itself?